-In planning and performing our audit of the financial statements, we considered Linn-Benton Community College's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Linn-Benton Community College's internal control.
+In planning and performing our audit of the financial statements, we considered Linn-Benton Community College's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Linn-Benton Community College's internal control.
 Accordingly, we do not express an opinion on the effectiveness of Linn-Benton Community College's internal control.